OpenIPC/silicon_research/README.md

 [logo]: https://openipc.org/assets/openipc-logo-black.svg
 [telegram_fpv]: https://t.me/+BMyMoolVOpkzNWUy

-## goke_venc
+## Encoder
-### EN

 Here is an example of getting video from a GK7205V300 board using only HiMPP low level API.

-This example is configured for and tested on an IP camera using IMX335 image sensor.
+This example is configured and tested on an IP camera using IMX335 image sensor.
 If your module has another sensor, you need to adjust board configuration profile in the source code.
 This example includes profiles for most popular sensors.